 Another must-have for mission critical communications is that users can depend on getting the connection when they need it.

-Before 4G and 5G, governments and organizations whose operations rely on smooth communications had to set up dedicated communication networks.
+Before 4G and 5G, governments and organizations had to set up dedicated communication networks.
 Their prime objective: availability.
 After all, failure in communications could jeopardize operations and put lives at risk.

 Availability means that the users can access the system’s resources and applications when they need them.

 What could make a system unavailable?